Event Summary

 • Social mobility: doesn’t work experience favour those with access to it?

-• Teaching career skills: interviews, job descriptions, applications, presentations.
+• Learn about really useful techniques and skills: for example, interviews, job descriptions, applications, presentations.

 • Employability fairs: what does a good fair look like?